What Is a Tattoo?

-Call your doctor right away if you have bleeding, increased pain, or any signs of infection.
+Call your doctor if you have bleeding, increased pain, or any signs of infection.

 A lot of people love their tattoos and keep them forever.
-But others decide a couple of years down the road that they really don't want that snake on their arm or their ex's name on their chest.
+But others decide later that they really don't want that snake on their arm or their ex's name on their chest.
 What then?

 Laser treatment is the best option for tattoo removal.
-The laser sends short zaps of light through the top layers of your skin, with the laser's energy aimed at specific pigments in the tattoo.
-Those zapped pigments are then removed by the scavenger cells of your body's immune system.
+The laser sends short zaps of light through the top layers of your skin, with the laser's energy aimed at specific pigment colors in the tattoo ink.
+Those zapped pigments break up and are then removed by the scavenger cells of your body's immune system.

-Other less common ways to remove tattoos include dermabrasion, chemical peels, and surgery.
+Other less common ways to remove tattoos include dermabrasion and surgery.

-Although it's called tattoo removal, completely removing a tattoo can be difficult depending on your skin type, how big and complex the design is, and the types and colors of inks that were used.
+Although it's called tattoo removal, completely removing a tattoo can be hard depending on your skin type, how big and complex the design is, and the types and colors of inks that were used.
 It can take several treatments over months, and results are not guaranteed.
 Treatment can cause darkening or lightening of the skin, and scarring.
 It also can be expensive.
-It's best to consult with a dermatologist who specializes in tattoo removal to get your questions answered.
+It's best to talk to a dermatologist who specializes in tattoo removal to get your questions answered.